Sign up for the Newsletter to receive the latest News & Events from Aspen Valley Hospital.

 Inpatient Lactation Services: All mothers who deliver at the Aspen Birth Center are provided a daily visit and complimentary return visit with a certified lactation counselor to support you in breastfeeding.

-“Bosom Buddies” Breastfeeding Support Group: Meets weekly at the Aspen Birth Center.
+“Bosom Buddies” Breastfeeding Support Group: Meets weekly via Zoom on Tuesdays at 12pm and Thursdays at 2pm.
 This is a social group that also provides professional and peer counseling for breastfeeding support.
 This group is led by a lactation counselor.
-For more information call 970.544.1130.
+For more information and for the class Zoom link, call 970.544.1130.

 Aspen Birth Center Warmline: This phone line is dedicated to the support of breastfeeding mothers.
 If you experience difficulties after you go home, you may call to speak to a certified lactation counselor about your specific concerns.
 Your concerns may be resolved over the phone or by appointment.
 Call 970.544.1251.